Scientific misconceptions: Types

 Preconceived notions are thinking about a concept in only one way.
-Specially heat, gravity, and energy.
 Once a person knows how something works it is difficult to imagine it working a different way.
 Nonscientific beliefs are beliefs learned outside of scientific evidence.
 For example, one's beliefs about the history of world based on the bible.
 Conceptual misunderstandings are ideas about what one thinks they understand based on their personal experiences or what they may have heard.
 One does not fully grasp the concept and understand it.
-Vernacular misconceptions happen when one word has two completely different meanings, specially in regard to science and everyday life.
+Vernacular misconceptions happen when one word has two completely different meanings, especially in regard to science and everyday life.
 Factual misconceptions are ideas or beliefs that are learned at a young age but are actually incorrect.

 While most student misconceptions go unrecognized, there has been an informal effort to identify errors and misconceptions present in textbooks.

 Identifying student misconceptions

 In the context of Socratic instruction, student misconceptions are identified and addressed through a process of questioning and listening.
 A number of strategies have been employed to understand what students are thinking prior, or in response, to instruction.
 These strategies include various forms of "real type" feedback, which can involve the use of colored cards or electronic survey systems (clickers).
 Another approach is typified by the strategy known as just-in-time teaching.
 Here students are asked various questions prior to class, the instructor uses these responses to adapt their teaching to the students' prior knowledge and misconceptions.

 Finally, there is a more research-intensive approach that involves interviewing students for the purpose of generating the items that will make up a concept inventory or other forms of diagnostic instruments.
 Concept inventories require intensive validation efforts.
 Perhaps the most influential of these concept inventories to date has been the Force Concept Inventory (FCI).
 Concept inventories can be particularly helpful in identifying difficult ideas that serve as a barrier to effective instruction.
 Concept inventories in natural selection and basic biology have been developed.

 While not all the published diagnostic instruments have been developed as carefully as some concept inventories, some two-tier diagnostic instruments (which offer multiple choice distractors informed by misconceptions research, and then ask learners to give reasons for their choices) have been through rigorous development.
 In identifying students' misconceptions, first teachers can identify their preconceptions.
 "Teachers need to know students' initial and developing conceptions.
 Students need to have their initial ideas brought to a conscious level."
 However, teachers' ability to diagnose misconceptions needs to be improved.
 When confronted with misconceptions about evolution, they only diagnose approximately half of these misconceptions.
 Thus, another approach for identifying misconceptions could be that not only teachers do it but the students themselves.
 With the help of lists with common misconceptions and examples, students can identify their own misconceptions and become metacognitively aware of these.